ansonphong/ArtDroid/README.md

 # ArtDroid
 ### WordPress for Artists
-Built by Phong for Andrdoid Jones website.
+- Built by Phong for Andrdoid Jones website.

-Build with [Postworld](https://github.com/ansonphong/postworld), a WordPress theme development framework.
+- Build with [Postworld](https://github.com/ansonphong/postworld), a WordPress theme development framework.
+- Uses Angular.js as a client side framework

 ### Getting Started
 Just clone this into `/wp-content/themes/artdroid` and you're good to go.